-We are currently seeking community partners for several academic service learning courses in 2015-2016: NEW342 Theory and Praxis in Food Security, PCL389 the Role of Pharmacology and Toxicology in Society and POL494 Citizenship, Renewing Civic Engagement.
-Placement requirements vary among courses.
+We are currently seeking community partners for two academic service learning courses in 2017-2018: NEW342 Theory and Praxis in Food Security and PCL389 the Role of Pharmacology and Toxicology in Society Placement requirements vary among courses.

 Academic Service Learning Courses